-Corporate Social Responsability Report Social, environmental and social responsability
+Corporate Social Responsibility Report Social, environmental and social responsibility

-18, rue du Quatre Septembre 75002 Paris - France Email : abc@abc-arbitrage.com Internet : www.abc-arbitrage.com Groupe ABC arbitrage

-Given the size of the company, and in accordance with Décret n° 2017-1265 of August 9, 2017, the Group ABC Arbitrage is no longer subject to any disclosure requirements of non-financial information.
+18, rue du Quatre Septembre 75002 Paris - France Email : abc@abc-arbitrage.com Groupe ABC arbitrage Given the size of the company, and in accordance with Décret n° 2017-1265 of August 9, 2017, the Group ABC Arbitrage is no longer subject to any disclosure requirements of non-financial information.
 Nevertheless, mindful of its corporate responsibility over social, societal and environmental issue improvements, the Group made the choice to present this information to its shareholders.